TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Introduction

 \section{Introduction}

-In today's digital age, instant messaging apps have become pervasive, and Telegram stands out as one of the leading platforms.
-Its emphasis on user privacy is one key factor for its increasing popularity.
-Indeed, the change in WhatsApp's privacy policy in early 2021 prompted a significant migration of users to Telegram~\cite{fortune} for its commitment to user privacy.
-Yet, as is common with platforms prioritizing user privacy, its privacy-focused approach led malicious users to join the platform and use it for illegal activities, bringing Telegram to the center of several controversial incidents in recent years.
-Terrorists in Indonesia leveraged Telegram to spread radical ideologies and issue directives to conduct violent attacks~\cite{bbcterrorist}.
-Neo-Nazis promoted their ideologies through Telegram channels and groups~\cite{telegramNeoNazi}.
-Crypto investors utilize Telegram channels to coordinate large-scale market manipulations, such as pump and dump schemes~\cite{la2020pump}.
-Furthermore, channels featuring revenge porn~\cite{revengePorn} and child pornography~\cite{chlidporn} are unfortunately not uncommon.
-This highlights the complex nature of Telegram and its largely unknown darker aspects that deserve investigation.
+In today's digital age, instant messaging apps have become ubiquitous, and Telegram stands out as one of the leading platforms.
+Its focus on user privacy is a significant factor behind its growing popularity~\cite{fortune}.
+However, as is often the case with platforms that prioritize user privacy, this approach has also attracted malicious users who exploit the platform for illegal activities.
+While Telegram serves legitimate purposes, such as disseminating weather alerts or government updates~\cite{covidTelegram}, it is also misused for spreading radical ideologies~\cite{telegramNeoNazi}, orchestrating violent attacks~\cite{bbcterrorist}, and engaging in market manipulations, such as pump-and-dump schemes~\cite{la2020pump}.
+These dual uses underscore Telegram's complex nature and highlight the need for a deeper exploration of its ecosystem.